Stierlen/T-Display-ESP32---Oxygen-Display/README.md

 # T-Display
 The TFT display should be easier to read in sunlight than the AMOLED display.

+The analog inputs can only handle a maximum of 3.3V.
+Since the Meso sensor delivers up to 4.5V, a voltage divider must be installed.
+Otherwise, the analog inputs may be damaged.

+I simply used two identical resistors.
+Since the analog input of the ESP32 converts 12 bits (4095), there is no significant loss of resolution for this application.

 # Sensor plug connection
 The Meso sensor is equipped with a 3-pin plug connection.
 The following female connector fits: “Cable repair kit, pressure switch (air conditioning) Loro 120-00-137”.
 The contacts must be crimped.